 We'd say it's a safe bet that while scrolling through Instagram, you've come across a pretty image of a yellow, frothy drink in a mug, probably in front of a café window with just the right amount of light pouring through, especially if your feed skews toward New York.
 Like matcha, this drink, sometimes referred to as "golden milk," is easy on the eyes but even better for your body, and city folk can't get enough of it.
 (We prefer Bluestone Lane in NYC's tasty offering).
 What is it?
 A turmeric latte—a highly photogenic beverage that deserves a daily spot in your morning routine.

-Turmeric has the ability to treat extreme skin conditions, such as psoriasis: In a 12-week study, individuals with plaque psoriasis took 4.5 grams of turmeric and were subsequently met with an 88 decrease in symptoms, so you can only imagine the pimple-banishing effects of the yellow spice too.
+Turmeric has the ability to treat extreme dermatologic issues.
+In fact, research has shown turmeric can improve many different skin conditions including acne, dermatitis, and psoriasis.
 Additionally, May Lindstrom tells us that it's "gorgeous for softening the symptoms of acne and rosacea," prompting us to want to sip on it and slather it on our faces as a mask too.

 Healthier Cardiovascular System